spryker-sdk/spryk-src/docs/building_new_spryks.md

                 value: \Spryker\Zed\DataImport\DataImportDependencyProvider
 ```

-if you don't need the full hierarchy of overridden spryk you can manipulate it by `excludedSpryks` option.
+As explained before, you can look at Spryks as some sort of hierarchy where one Spryk uses several other Spryks.
+In some cases, you don't need the full hierarchy.
+To exclude the execution of one or more Spryks you can use the `excludedSpryks` option.

 ```yaml
 postSpryks: